Princess Beatrice Reveals Daughter's Name -- How It Honors the Queen

-Princess Beatrice Reveals Her Daughter's Name -- See How It Honors the Queen
+Princess Beatrice Reveals Her Daughter's Name -- Find Out How It Honors the Queen

 Princess Beatrice Welcomes First Baby With Husband Edoardo Mapel…